jamessanford/kegs/README.md

 You can find a release version in Google Play: https://play.google.com/store/apps/details?id=com.froop.app.kegs

-Work in progress!
-Screen may be cropped in portrait mode on phones.
-Flip it over to landscape orientation.

-Look on your sdcard in /Android/data/com.froop.app.kegs/files/ There's a 'default' config there that gets copied to 'config.kegs' on startup.
+Usability notes:
   The touch screen acts as a big trackpad for the mouse.

   To click and drag, either Long Press then drag or use one finger for movement and one finger for the mouse button.

+  It looks for disk images on the main sdcard or 'legacy' storage directory, and a few subdirectories under that: Downloads, KEGS, and Android/data/com.froop.app.kegs/files/

+  If you want to edit the KEGS 'config.kegs' directly, edit 'default' in the last directory mentioned above.

+  Input: Physical keyboards should work, though on some devices you may need to reset the input method to something like Hacker's Keyboard.

+  Sound: If you hear no sound, do something where sound should be playing (perhaps the X-MAS demo main menu) and then adjust the sound volume.
+  If KEGS is not generating sound, the volume buttons adjust a different sound level (for example your ringer)

 Source code:
   https://github.com/jamessanford/kegs/